smatechnologies/ibm-i-agent-docs/docs/commands-utilities/sbmdbfcmd.md

 ---
-sidebar_label: 'SBMDBFCMD -- Submit Database File Command'
+sidebar_label: 'SBMDBFCMD: Submit Database File Command'
 ---

-# SBMDBFCMD -- Submit Database File Command
+# SBMDBFCMD: Submit Database File Command

 A symbolic command SBMDBFCMD can be used in an OpCon job master record to support extra long command lines in a SBMJOB command, up to the maximum of 20,000 characters supported by IBM i.